Our Methodology

 The Dossier Format

 Every FUTARCHY article is structured as a prospective dossier — a layered document designed for three reading speeds.
+The format draws from the intelligence community's "Bottom Line Up Front" doctrine (DIA Style Manual, 4th Ed.) and Tetlock's work on structured analytical techniques.

 10 seconds The Verdict